ukonline/CodeExamples/README.md

 # CodeExamples

-Collection of code examples used in the courses available on the website
+This repository gathers examples of code presented in the courses and exercises proposed on the http://www.ukonline.be website.

+## Languages

+Programming languages that are currently present are:

+- Java
+- LaTeX
+- Python